-Phil Snow is in his first season as Baylor defensive coordinator.
+Phil Snow is in his second season as Baylor defensive coordinator.
 He arrived with head coach Matt Rhule following four seasons in the same role at Temple.

 He spent four seasons at Temple under Rhule, and his squad led the AAC in defense in both 2015 and 2016.
 The 2016 defense ranked third nationally in total defense (allowing just 282.5 yards per game) and 11th in scoring (18.4 ppg) to help lead TU to an AAC championship and 10-4 record.